lulzzz/datalayer/docs/docs/what/index.md

 Like building a house, we need strong foundations and well organized layers that are secured (`IAM`, `RBAC`) and managed (`OPS`).

-Kuber is the Datalayer offering to manage the stack.
+Pilot is the Datalayer offering to manage the stack.

 ```
 +----------------------------------------------------------------+